frenchbakery/osbuilder/README.md

 This repository contains scripts and a environment configuration to build KIPR software for the Wombat.

-Note: All scripts in this programm should exclusively be executed from the workspace root folder inside the devcontainer (typically ```/workspaces/osbuilder```).
+Note 1: All scripts in this programm should exclusively be executed from the workspace root folder inside the devcontainer (typically ```/workspaces/osbuilder```).
 If done differently, files might not be found.

+Note 2: When using a linux host, clone this repo to an ext4 partition.
+It will not work if it is on a partition with another filesystem (especially if it doesn't support symlinks)

 Sources:
  - Building Qt6 for RPiOS: https://wiki.qt.io/Cross-Compile_Qt_6_for_Raspberry_Pi